stream-protocol/e-commerce-stripe-onramp/README.md

 | `dev`           | Starts a development instance of the app |

 <hr>

 ## 👉 Features

- - **User Interface (UI)**: The admin dashboard and web user will be built using streampay UI, providing a modern and intuitive user interface for easy navigation and management of the CMS.
+ - **User Interface (UI)**: The admin dashboard and web user will be built using StreamPayments UI, providing a modern and intuitive user interface for easy navigation and management of the CMS.

  - **CMS, Admin, and API Functionality**: The admin dashboard will serve as a comprehensive solution by combining content management system (CMS), administrative tasks, and API generation capabilities in one platform.